zgoort/Sawtooth-Cryptomoji/processor/README.md

 the breeder belongs to the signer.
 If so, create a new pseudo-random moji with genes based on its parents, and add it to the signer's collection.

-## Extra Credit
+## Moji Trading

 If you made it this far, congratulations!
 You've built a distributed application on Hyperledger Sawtooth.
 You should have a decent enough grasp of the fundamentals to start designing and building your own apps.
-However, if you wanted to go further and explore concepts like multi-party agreements and deleting state, there are a full suite of additional tests based around trading cryptomoji between collections.
-In order to run them you must remove the `.skip` from the wrapping describe block in each of the "ExtraCredit" tests in the [tests/](tests/) directory.
+Over the next two days you will delve further and explore concepts like multi-party agreements and deleting state.
+There are a full suite of additional tests based around trading cryptomoji between collections.
+In order to run them you must remove the `.skip` from the wrapping describe block in modules 06 - 09 in the [tests/](tests/) directory.
 Use these tests and the specs from the part-two README to guide your implementation:

 - [Create Offer](../README.md#create-offer)